cspray/Configlet/README.md

 Pretty simple, huh?
 But, what's going on with the 'module' param dumping an object and what in the world is an `ImmutableProxyConfig`?
 Well, I'm glad you asked!

-All configurations applied to a `Configlet\AppConfig` are done in the form:
+All configurations applied to a `Configlet\MasterConfig` are done in the form:

 `<module>.<parameter>`